Argentina–Morocco relations

-Foreign relations between Argentina and Morocco, have existed for over half a century.
+Foreign relations between the Argentine Republic and the Kingdom of Morocco, have existed for over half a century.
 Both countries are full members of the Group of 77.

 History

 Argentina recognized Morocco's independence in 1956.
 Both countries established diplomatic relations in 1960.
-Argentina was among the one of the first countries to recognize Morocco's independence in 1956.
+Argentina was one of the first countries recognizing Morocco's independence in 1956.

 Western Sahara issue

 In 2003, former president of Argentina Eduardo Duhalde, renewed Buenos Aires' backing to Morocco's territorial integrity.
 In this era of globalisation, Argentina would not tolerate separatism and the creation of microscopic entities, the Argentine president said at a meeting in Buenos Aires with Ahmed Kadiri, vice-speaker of the Moroccan chamber of advisors, upper house of parliament.

 Argentine ambassador in Morocco, Edgardo Piuzzi, in 2003 said that his country does not recognize Polisario and has always denounced the situation in Tindouf camps, in South Western Algeria.
 In an interview published by the Moroccan daily in Arabic Assahraa Al Maghribia, the Argentine diplomat termed as shameful the detention of Moroccan prisoners in Tindouf camps, for more than twenty five years, adding that Argentina has always upheld a clear stance: The Sahara is indubitably Moroccan.